Icon close

 Matters

-International Commercial Arbitrations: International mining company in an ICSID arbitration arising under a mining contract.
+International Commercial Arbitration: International mining company in an ICSID arbitration arising under a mining contract.
 Law of African state applies.

 Indian pharmaceutical company in an ICC arbitration in New York arising under a licensing agreement.
 New York law applies.